destbg/SQLite.Framework/README.md

 - **Inspired by EF & sqlite-net-pcl**: Familiar patterns with minimal overhead.

 > **⚠️ Experimental**
 > This package is new and not recommended for production use.
+It may change at any point.

 ## Installation